DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 ## Chapter 1: The Bones of the Earth

 #### **Chapter 1: The Bones of the Earth**

+If the earth had bones, they would be something like this.

 Before history had a name, on a windswept plain in what would one day be England, they raised a circle of stone that holds its breath against the